About

 I've spent six years at Series B startups in Montreal and New York, doing the work that actually moves the needle – the SQL queries, the dashboards, the CRM migrations, the processes that scale with the business instead of breaking under it.
 The goal is always the same: give the business a clear picture of itself so it can make better decisions and grow without things falling apart.

-I shoot on film.
-Portra 400, mostly.
+In 2021, I bought my first film camera and I've been obsessed ever since.
 What I like about it is that you can't be lazy.
-You have 36 frames, they cost money, and once you click you can't undo it.
-So you actually stop and think before you shoot.
+You have 24 or 36 frames, they cost money, and once you click you can't undo it.
+It forces me to actually stop and think before I shoot.
 Then you drop off the roll and wait a few days to see the results.
-That gap between taking the photo and seeing it — I actually enjoy that part.
-It keeps you honest.
+I’ve grown to love that gap.
+It’s like leaving a gift for my future self – by the time I see the shots, I’ve usually forgotten the details, so I get to discover the moment all over again.

 I also co-founded 961 Collective, a non-profit that raised funds for NGOs in Lebanon.
 It taught me a lot about doing real work with limited resources and people who care.

-I speak English, French, and Arabic — which comes in handy more often than you'd think.
-I've called Beirut, Montreal, and New York home at different points, and I'm not sure I'd have it any other way.
+I speak English, French, and Arabic – which comes in handy more often than you'd think.
+I've called Beirut, Montreal, and New York home at different points, and I wouldn't have it any other way.

 Want to get in touch? marwan.sultani@gmail.com